sony/esstra/README.md

 As a result, the generated `hello` binary file contains optimized metadata inherited from the object files `main.o` and `sub.o`.

-Note that **ESSTRA**'s intervention in the compilation and linking process does not affect the behavior of the resulting binary files.
+Note that **ESSTRA**'s intervention in the compilation and the linking process does not affect the behavior of the resulting binary files.

-For more details on **ESSTRA Link**, please refer to [link/README.md](/link/README.md).
+For more details on **the ESSTRA Link**, please refer to [link/README.md](/link/README.md).

 ### More Simple Way